 The O’Hagan Meyer Orange County team has been busy growing over the last year.
 We are proud to count so many talented attorneys as colleagues.
 Welcome David Davidson, Partner; and Associate Attorneys Patrick Yoo, Jenna Griffin, Sanam Aghnami, Nahal Barahmand, Nicki Karim, and Jonathan Stilz.

-We are so thrilled to announce that 10 of our attorneys have been recognized as 2021 Best Lawyers!
+We are elated to announce that 12 O’Hagan Meyer attorneys from across offices and practice areas have been recognized as 2022 Best Lawyers®!

 New Marijuana Law in the Old Dominion: Legalizing Recreational Marijuana in Virginia Will Impact Your Workplace

 Senate Bill 1406 goes into effect July 1, 2021, legalizing recreational marijuana in Virginia.
 It will be legal for adults over 21 to possess up to an ounce of marijuana and cultivate up to four marijuana plants.
 Treating marijuana more like alcohol than a Schedule I controlled substance will affect Virginia workplaces, from hiring to termination and everything in between.
 This article looks at what has changed, what probably won’t, and what may be next on the horizon.

 Chancellor McCormick Provides Helpful Guidance on Pre-Suit Litigation Demands Under Delaware Law

 Last month, Delaware’s new Chancellor Kathaleen S. McCormick issued a decision largely dismissing challenges to board action after finding that the plaintiff’s emails to the board constituted pre-suit litigation demands, and thus the plaintiff was precluded from arguing that the director defendants were interested or lacked independence for purposes of considering a demand.

 Congratulations to O’Hagan Meyer’s 2021 Best Lawyers® Employment Law!